squid-cache/squid-cache.github.io/ConfigExamples/FullyTransparentWithTPROXY.rst

  ip address x.x.x.x y.y.y.y
  ip wccp redirect exclude in
 }}}
-It's higly recommended to turn httpd_accel_no_pmtu_disc on in the squid conf.
+It's highly recommended to turn SquidConf:httpd_accel_no_pmtu_disc on in the squid conf.

 If you have some clients who set their proxy, it is recommended to use a separate port in squid for transparent/tproxy requests compared to clients with proxies set.